Skip to Content

 How Does New York State Classify Grand Larceny?

-An experienced criminal defense lawyer knows to collect and present the facts of your case.
-They can also respond to the behavior and statements of the defendant which could make all the difference between a conviction, reduced charges, sentencing, or dropped charges.
+An experienced criminal defense lawyer knows how to collect and present the facts of your case.
+They can also respond to the behavior and statements of the defendant, which could make all the difference between a conviction, reduced charges, sentencing, or dropped charges.

 “Class E” Felony Grand Larceny

-A Class E Felony occurs when one of the following criteria are met:
+A Class E felony occurs when one of the following criteria is met:

 • The value of the stolen property exceeds $1,000